 Social enterprises are working towards the 17 SDGs every day in communities around the world.
-To contribute to global progress, it is important that social enterprises:
+To contribute to global progress, it is essential that social enterprises:

 - use the SDGs as a framework for their efforts

 - measure progress towards these SDGs

-What can social enterprises do to better align their work to the SDGs?
+What can social enterprises do to align their work to the SDGs better?

 Gather Better Data

 SDG goals and targets mean social enterprises need good data.

 It’s good for an employment program to collect data such as the ‘number of people trained.
 But this is an output, not an outcome.
-The employment program needs to truly understand if they are moving the needle on SDG 8 economic development.
+The employment program needs to understand if they are moving the needle on SDG 8 economic development.

 Organizations need to understand what benefits their stakeholders see.
 Are the training sessions increasing knowledge?
 Are they leading to employment?
 These would be outcomes.

 Social enterprises and nonprofits are often not collecting enough or the right kind of data.

 Data collection needs to be focused on the right measurements and efficiency.
-Manual, labor-intensive data collection can be a burden on social enterprises, nonprofits, and stakeholders.
+Manual, labor-intensive data collection can burden social enterprises, nonprofits, and stakeholders.
 Data collection can be streamlined and simplified with expertise and the right technology.

 To improve data collection, social enterprises need a strategy.
 Data needs to be woven into the implementation of programs and services.
 For social enterprises and nonprofits, this means beginning with a functional Theory of Change.

 A theory of change is a critical part of an impact measurement and management (IMM) strategy.
 A theory of change is a road map of how your resources and program activities generate impact towards SDGs.
 Each step of the way, social enterprises can collect data and indicators.

 Even if your social enterprise is collecting outcome-focused data based on a Theory of Change, what do you do with it?
-Leveraging data to make business decisions is perhaps the most important step.
+Leveraging data to make business decisions is perhaps the most crucial step.

 For social enterprises, impact data is business intelligence (BI), just like pure for-profit data on procurement, finance, and HR.
 Social enterprises use impact data to not only improve the business but generate better impact for their stakeholders.